RoadieHQ/marketing-site/content/docs/details/techdocs/index.md

 ## Navigation and Titles

 By default, the structure of the docs pages will mirror that of the file system.
-You can also explicitly describe your page structure using the `nav` object in your mkdocs.yaml.
+You can also explicitly describe your page structure using the `nav` object in your `mkdocs.yaml`.
 Both approaches are described [here](https://www.mkdocs.org/user-guide/writing-your-docs/#file-layout).

-Similarly, mkdocs will determine a title for your document according to [these rules](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data).
+Similarly, MkDocs will determine a title for your document according to [these rules](https://www.mkdocs.org/user-guide/writing-your-docs/#meta-data).

 ## Graphs and Diagrams